KCCG/shell-genomics/README.md

 ## Authors

-Shell Genomics is authored and maintained by the [community](https://github.com/datacarpentry/shell-genomics/network/members).
+This version of the course materials has been edited by <j.reeves@garvan.org.au>.
+The [original Shell Genomics workshop](https://github.com/datacarpentry/shell-genomics) is authored and maintained by the [community](https://github.com/datacarpentry/shell-genomics/network/members).

-## Citation

-Please cite as:

-Erin Alison Becker, Anita Schürch, Tracy Teal, Sheldon John McKay, Jessica Elizabeth Mizzi, François Michonneau, et al. (2019, June). datacarpentry/shell-genomics: Data Carpentry: Introduction to the shell for genomics data, June 2019 (Version v2019.06.1).
-Zenodo. http://doi.org/10.5281/zenodo.3260560